suketk/veritalabs/work-life-balance.md

       - question: Can I be anonymous?
         answer: Absolutely!
 Other than the intro call (which is opt-in), there are no video or voice calls.
 You can also set an anonymous nickname when you join your Moai.
       - question: If I fail, what charity does my stake go to?
         answer: By default, it goes to GiveDirectly.
 We are not affiliated with them.
-It's worth noting that we've never actually had to do this - we hope you're not the first!
 If you have another preference, please email us at team@themoai.org.
       - question: How is this different from a course?
         answer: The program is focused on application, not theory.
 There will be very limited content and just enough structure for participants to grow at their own pace.
 It is the best of both worlds - the community of a class paired with the independence of self-learning.
-      - question: What if I have questions or sticking points along the way?
-        answer: Ask away to your Moai - that’s what they’re there for!
       - question: What is a Moai?
         answer: A Moai is a social support group.
 The concept originated in Okinawa, Japan - it means "meeting for a common purpose" in Japanese.
 According to research, they are considered one of the leading factors of the longevity of lifespan of the Okinawan people, making the region among the highest concentration of centenarians in the world.
       - question: I have another question.
 How do I contact you?